 LSSC does offer payment plans.
 Visit the Payment Plan page at Student Accounts for more information.

 Students can pay online with a debit/credit card or E-Check.
-To pay online, log into myLSSC, navigate to the Student Links card and click on the “CashNet Payment & eRefund Dashboard” link.
+To pay online, log into https://my.lssc.edu, navigate to the Student Links card & click on the “CashNet Payment & eRefund Dashboard” link.

 We are unable to accept payments in person.

 A 2.85% convenience fee will be applied to all debit/credit card transactions.

-E-Checks (ACH bank transfer from checking or savings) are not assessed a fee.
+E-Check (ACH bank transfer from checking or savings) is not assessed a fee.

 For more information, please visit the Student Payments page https://www.lssc.edu/student-resources/student-payment/.

-Your Florida Prepaid letter/ID card must be submitted to the Student Accounts Office (Leesburg) or the Enrollment Services Office (South Lake) at the beginning of each academic year or your first semester at LSSC before the published fee payment deadline.
-You can also call Florida Prepaid and request that they email your information to firstname.lastname@example.org.
+Your Florida Prepaid letter/ID card or ID number must be submitted to the Student Accounts Office by email to firstname.lastname@example.org before the published fee payment deadline.
 Depending on the type of Prepaid account, any lab fees or school fees (outside of the general tuition) may not be covered.
 Once registered for classes, check your CashNet account to see if any remaining fees are due; you are responsible for paying for any remaining balances before the payment deadline.

 Students who do not pay their tuition and fees by the fee payment deadline will be dropped from all registered classes that semester.
 If you have been dropped from your classes, you should re-register as soon as possible, keeping in mind that the courses you initially registered for may be full.
 Students cannot re-register for classes once the "Add/Drop" period has ended.

 Pre-req and test score – The class has prerequisites that have not been met before attempting to register for that class.
 Check the catalog for the prerequisites for the class and see an academic advisor if you have questions.